General FAQ’s

 FCFA units are dispatched according to information received by the 9-1-1 operator for the type of emergency occurring.
 Certain emergencies require a single unit response, such as a medical aid or smoke check, whereas a structure fire would require multiple units and possible additional assistance from CAL FIRE, our allied County Fire Department.
 The 9-1-1 dispatch center selects the nearest available FCFA resource using GPS technology.

 We block traffic lanes for the safety of our personnel and our patients.
-Blocking extra lanes keep our personnel safe when they go back to our apparatus to get more equipment and help protect the victim we are trying to stabilize.
+Blocking extra lanes keeps our personnel safe and helps protect the victim(s) we are trying to stabilize.

 Do FCFA employees participate on regional teams?
-Yes, department members participate on most county-wide teams including: Hazardous Materials Response, Technical Rescue, Fire Investigation, Type III Incident Management Team, and continued participation in the Automatic/Mutual Aid system.
+Yes, department members participate on most county-wide teams including Hazardous Materials Response, Technical Rescue, Fire Investigation, Type III Incident Management Team, and continued participation in the Automatic/Mutual Aid system.